maarten-pennings/Lego-Mindstorms/ms4/faq.md

  - When we click the `Debug Mode (Click to expand)` we get an extra side panel with debug options.
    Will not discuss that in this FAQ.
  - The menu bar at the top has an extra "Debug" entry.
-   With this we can see how the WordBlocks are compiled to Python code just before they are send to the hub.
+   With this we can see how the Word Blocks are compiled to Python code just before they are send to the hub.
    See question below.
- - We get an extra extension: WordBlock for advanced usage.
+ - We get an extra extension: Word Block for advanced usage.
    For an example see the question on the 3x3 LED matrix.

-# Is WordBlock compiled to Python?
+## Is Word Block compiled to Python?
 Yes it seems so.
  - Enable Debug mode (see other question).
- - Create a WordBlock program.
+ - Create a Word Block program.
  - Press the new menu entry `Toggle Developer Tools`, this pops up an extra window.
  - Select the `console` tab.
  - Compile/upload the program to the hub (as you normally would, e.g. press the play button).